wallace/alfred_reflecticle_extension/README.md

  0. Add tests
  1. Implement error handling
  2. Implement growl notifications to show you the most recent reflecticle updates.
+ 3. Automate the installation of the command line utility

 ###  License
  Copyright (c) 2012 Jonathan R. Wallace